GabrielMT-01/GabrielMT-01/README.md

 # Hi 👋, I'm Gabriel Sousa

-🚀 **Junior Front-End Developer | Next.js & TypeScript**
+🚀 **Junior Front-End Developer**
 🇧🇷 Brazil

 Learning and building projects with **Next.js**, **React**, **TypeScript**, **TailwindCSS**, and **Git**.

-Passionate about web development, clean interfaces, and constantly improving my coding skills.
+Passionate about web development, modern user interfaces, and constantly improving my coding skills.

 Currently looking to grow as a developer through real-world projects and new challenges.